 Asbestos.
 National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
 Includes recommendations for preventing occupational exposure to asbestos and other resources.

 Revised Recommended Asbestos Standard.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 77-169, (1976, December).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 77-169, (December 1976).
 Provides extensive discussion of asbestos hazards and control measures.
 Though the material is dated, this is a valuable resource.

 Asbestos-Contaminated Vermiculite mined from Libby, Montana

 Vermiculite.
 National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
 Includes health effects, how workers should be protected, and NIOSH investigations of potential asbestos exposures to downstream users of this vermiculite.

 Asbestos in Your Home.
 Environmental Protection Agency (EPA).
 Provides residents of Libby, Montana information to reduce asbestos exposure until the EPA Superfund clean-up program is completed.